 However, where this is not possible, you should give as much notice as possible to your academic tutors so that they can best support you to remain up to date.
 For example, by sending lecture slides and recommended reading to you ahead of time.

+You should be mindful of the implications of any time off required around deadlines or assessments, and there may be scenarios where time off is not possible.
 You may find it useful to have a conversation with an adviser in the Progression and Support team if you are considering making changes to your study to accommodate any surgery.

-If you are on a course with placement elements abroad, we would encourage you to be mindful of cultural factors.
+If you are on a course with a placement abroad, we would encourage you to be mindful of cultural factors.
 Unfortunately, in some areas of the world there is still open discrimination and harassment around people who identify as LGBTQIA+.

-Before proceeding with any placement abroad, all students need to complete a risk assessment which will flag this as a potential concern.
+Before proceeding with any placement abroad, all students need to complete a risk assessment which will identify this as a potential concern.
 Discuss this with your Programme Leader as early as possible so that arrangements can be made and you are appropriately safeguarded.

 Where possible, alternative arrangements will be offered to you.